 An SFA is considered "non-pricing" if they do not charge students for meals.
-SFAs that participate in the Community Eligibility Provision (CEP) at all sites, or who elect to provide all students free meals regardless of their eligibility status are non-pricing.
+SFAs that participate in SSO or in the Community Eligibility Provision (CEP) at all sites, or who elect to provide all students free meals regardless of their eligibility status are non-pricing.